 OMCT is deeply preoccupied by the situation of working children in Haiti, particularly of domestic children.
 OMCT would recommend that the Government ratify ILO Convention 182 concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour.
-This Convention is aimed at protecting children, among other things, against "all forms of slavery or practices similar to slavery".
-48

-OMCT would also urge the Government to take immediate measures to guarantee the physical and psychological integrity of all child workers in Haiti.
+This Convention is aimed at protecting children, among other things, against "all forms of slavery or practices similar to slavery".48 physical and psychological integrity of all child workers in Haiti.
 This would include the proper investigation of cases of violence against children as well as the adoption of enforcement measures, including penal sanctions, ensuring the accountability of perpetrators.